Homebrew/homebrew-cask/doc/development/hacking.md

 Homebrew-Cask is an attempt to make a Linux-style package manager for precompiled macOS software.
 Homebrew-Cask is not yet as featureful as `apt` or `yum`, but we are trying to be as close as we can get to those tools from the user’s point of view.

-We manage installed files via methods like [Homebrew](http://brew.sh/).
-Similarly, we try to avoid `sudo` where possible.

 Homebrew-Cask is designed to work like a traditional Unix tool:

 * All functionality should be accessible from the CLI.
 The user should be freed (**freed!**) from interacting with a GUI.